pretix/pretix-docs/docs/guides/products/discounts.md

  - different levels of merch packages with larger packages offered at reduced rates
  - different offers such as in-person workshops, online content, and a networking event, which are offered at a cheaper price if purchased in combination

-There are two methods to implement this using pretix:
+There are two methods of implementing this in pretix:
 One method uses [combination products](discounts.md#option-a-combination-products).
 It has the advantage of keeping your products and possible orders fairly straightforward.
 However, this method is only feasible if there are no more than three or four basic products.